-We have to talk to clients and kids about porn.
+We have to talk about porn.
 Society acts as though porn is “no big deal” but adults are losing their ability to perform sexually and experience intimacy in relationships.
 Adolescents get damaging ideas about healthy sexuality, body image, and how to begin and foster intimate relationships.
-Teenage girls report being asked to perform sexual acts boys have seen watching porn.
+Teenage girls report being asked to perform sexual acts their partners have seen when watching porn.
 Adults report escalating use and hiring escorts.
 Both groups struggle with addiction – the porn industry is very skilled at what they do!

 BETR (Balance board, EMDR, Talking, Reality therapy) takes 3 well-researched methods of counselling and adds physical balance work.
-The combination helps clients access change from body, brain and behaviour, thoughts, and emotions in combinations that work best for them, while guided by a supportive, caring therapist.
+The combination helps clients access change from body, brain, behaviour, thoughts, and emotions in combinations that work best for them – guided by a supportive, caring therapist.

 Balance Board work helps us regulate our minds, emotions, and physiology (bodies).
 Client and therapist each stand on their own small platform attached to low rockers (Belgau Balance Board).
 By activating the vestibular, or balance, system new brain pathways are available for learning.

 Mini-meditation while balanced, bilateral stimulation, eye-tracking, rhythm, reciprocity, and focus, are among the options to increase the effectiveness and lead to better self-regulation of thoughts and behaviours.